Skilled Survival’s Comprehenvise IFAK Buyers Guide

 Inside the kit is a great layout that's easy to use and access supplies.
 This organizational structure is vital in an emergency.
 It opens up in a tri-fold design, so you have everything laid out to see.

-On the outside are MOLLE straps and Velcro patches so you can make quick attachments.
+On the outside are MOLLE straps and Velcro patches to make quick attachments.

 Everlit is a company founded by US military veterans.